alorence/django-modern-rpc/docs/misc/migration_guide.rst

 MODERNRPC_METHODS_MODULES
 *************************

-In v2, the new Server / Namespace system will automatically import your decorated proecdures.
+In v2, the new Server / Namespace system will automatically import your decorated procedures.
 This setting is now useless, you can simply delete it from your settings.

 MODERNRPC_LOG_EXCEPTIONS
 ************************

-TBD
+This setting has been removed.
+In v2, exception logging can be handled through the ``error_handler`` callback on ``RpcServer``.
+See :ref:`Customize error handling` for details.
+You can simply delete this setting from your configuration.

 MODERNRPC_DOC_FORMAT
 ********************

-TBD
+This setting still exists in v2.
+Accepted values are ``""`` (empty string, default), ``"rst"`` or ``"md"`` (also accepts ``"markdown"``).
+No migration action is needed, but note that automatic HTML documentation through entry points has been removed.
+Docstrings are still processed for introspection (``system.methodHelp``).

 MODERNRPC_DEFAULT_ENTRYPOINT_NAME
 *********************************